-- (2) Two courses in social and behavioral sciences; - (3) Two science courses, at least one of which shall be a laboratory course; - (4) One course in mathematics, having performance expectations demonstrating a level of mathematical maturity beyond the Maryland College and Career Ready Standards in Mathematics (including problem-solving skills, and mathematical concepts and techniques that can be applied in the student's program of study); and - (5) One course in English composition, completed with a grade of C- or better. - D. Institution-Specific Requirements. - (1) In addition to the five required areas in §A of this regulation, a public institution may include up to 8 semester hours in course work outside the five areas.
+- (2) Two courses in social and behavioral sciences; - (3) Two science courses, at least one of which shall be a laboratory course; - (4) One course in mathematics, having performance expectations demonstrating a level of mathematical maturity beyond the Maryland College and Career Ready Standards in Mathematics (including problem-solving skills, and mathematical concepts and techniques that can be applied in the student's program of study); and - (5) One course in English composition, completed with a grade of C- or better. - E. Institution-Specific Requirements. - (1) In addition to the five required areas in §A(1) of this regulation, a public institution may include up to 8 credit hours in coursework outside the five areas.
 These courses may be integrated into other general education courses or may be presented as separate courses.
-Examples include, but are not limited to, Health, Diversity, and Computer Literacy. - (2) Public institutions may not include the courses in this section in a general education program unless they provide academic content and rigor equivalent to the areas in §A(1) of this regulation. - E. General education programs leading to the A.A.S. degree shall include at least 18 semester hours from the same course list designated by the sending institution for the A.A. and A.S. degrees.
-The A.A.S. degree shall include at least one 3-semester-hour course from each of the five areas listed in §A(1) of this regulation. - F. A course in a discipline listed in more than one of the areas of general education may be applied only to one area of general education. - G. A public institution may allow a speech communication or foreign language course to be part of the arts and humanities category.
+Examples include, but are not limited to, Health, Diversity, and Computer Literacy. - (2) Public institutions may not include the courses in this section in a general education program unless they provide academic content and rigor equivalent to the areas in §A(1) of this regulation. - F. A course in a discipline listed in more than one of the areas of general education may be applied only to one area of general education. - G. A public institution may allow a speech communication or foreign language course to be part of the arts and humanities category. - H. Composition and literature courses may be placed in the arts and humanities area if literature is included as part of the content of the course. - Public institutions may not include physical education skills courses as part of the general education requirements. - J. General education courses shall reflect current scholarship in the discipline and provide reference to theoretical frameworks and methods of inquiry appropriate to academic disciplines.

-- H. Composition and literature courses may be placed in the arts and humanities area if literature is included as part of the content of the course. - Public institutions may not include physical education skills courses as part of the general education requirements. - J. General education courses shall reflect current scholarship in the discipline and provide reference to theoretical frameworks and methods of inquiry appropriate to academic disciplines. - K. Courses that are theoretical may include applications, but all applications courses shall include theoretical components if they are to be included as meeting general education requirements. - L. Notwithstanding §A(1) of this regulation, a public 4-year institution may require 48 semester hours of required core courses if courses upon which the institution's curriculum is based carry 4 semester hours. - M. Public institutions shall develop systems to ensure that courses approved for inclusion on the list of general education courses are designed and assessed to comply with the requirements of this chapter.
+- K. Courses that are theoretical may include applications, but all applications courses shall include theoretical components if they are to be included as meeting general education requirements. - L. Each public institution shall designate on the student transcript those courses that have met a general education requirement, including the specific core area or requirement it has fulfilled under this regulation.